 As a result of amendments to the Administrative Arrangements Order, made on 14 December 2011, the former Department of Innovation, Industry, Science and Research (DIISR) was renamed the Department of Industry, Innovation, Science, Research and Tertiary Education (DIISRTE).

 Subsequently, amendments to the Administrative Arrangements Order, made on 25 March 2013, renamed DIISRTE to DIICCSRTE.
-Orders made under s 19B of the Acts Interpretation Act 1901 have the effect that any references to DIISR or DIISRTE in the Determination or this Explanatory Statement should be read as reference to DIICCSRTE.
+Orders made under section 19B of the Acts Interpretation Act 1901 have the effect that any references to DIISR or DIISRTE in the Determination or this Explanatory Statement should be read as reference to DIICCSRTE.

 A new Outcome 4 for DIICCSRTE has been inserted in some of the acts referred to above.
 This Outcome is “Reduction of Australia’s greenhouse gas emissions, adaptation to the impacts of climate change, and negotiation of an effective global solution, through the development and implementation of a national response to climate change; and bilateral, regional and multilateral engagement internationally”.
 This was formerly an outcome for the abolished DCCEE.

 Outcome 1 for DRET has been amended in Appropriation Act (No. 3) 2011-2012.
-This Outcome is “The improved strength, competitiveness and sustainability of the Resources, Energy and Tourism industries to enhance Australia’s prosperity through implementation of government policy and programs (including to perform the activities indicated in the Portfolio Budget Statements for 2011-2012 of the Department of Climate Change and Energy Efficiency as being activities in respect of Outcome 1 for that Department)”.
+This Outcome is “The improved strength, competitiveness and sustainability of the Resources, Energy and Tourism industries to enhance Australia’s prosperity through implementation of government policy and programs (including to perform the activities indicated in the Portfolio Budget Statements and Portfolio Additional Estimate Statements for 2011-2012 of the Department of Climate Change and Energy Efficiency as being activities in respect of Outcome 1 for that Department)”.
 This Outcome was formerly “The improved strength, competitiveness and sustainability of the Resources, Energy and Tourism industries to enhance Australia’s prosperity through implementation of government policy and programs”.

-The Determination results in a net increase to Appropriation Act (No. 2) 2010-2011 and a net decrease to Appropriation Act (No. 4) 2010-2011, however, the increases and decreases in both Acts offset to result in no change to the total amount appropriated.